seattleflu/lab-result-reports/README.md

   * Droid package from TeX Live, if you don't have the full distribution
   * Python 3.6+ and various packages

+### via Pipenv

 You can install the Python dependencies with Pipenv:

     pipenv sync

+XeLaTeX and TeX Live must be installed separately, usually from your platform's package manager.
+Alternatively, see how to run with Docker below.

+Then use Pipenv to run `fill-template` as above:

+    pipenv run ./fill-template …

+### via Docker

 Since TeX Live has a somewhat onerous installation process, a Docker image exists containing all the dependencies required to run the report generation.